 SESSION 3: October 2021 (9:00-12:00 CET)

 The third session will tackle specific advanced topics that participants will have identified as having particular interest or urgency for them.
 We will address topics such as assessment, socialization, or asynchronous learning.
 In a hackathon-like exercise we create collaboration and co-teaching opportunities that will go beyond the course.
 This session is all about creating a productive outcome for your own development as an instructor.
 The seminar culminates in a celebration for most inspiring online/hybrid teaching formats.

 (e.g. asynchronous extensions, pre-recorded video, lab teaching, performative classes, virtual collab classes, creating productive outcomes in executive programmes, project-based collaboration)

 • Hackathon-like exercise “Redefining courses, creating value together”

-• Awards ceremony for most ambitious synchronous online teaching format
+• Awards ceremony for most ambitious online or hybrid teaching format

 - EUR 490 for CEEMAN members

 In some cases, 22% VAT might apply depending on the legal status of the applicant's institution.
 Payment of participation fee should be settled before the start of the seminar by bank transfer or by credit card (additional credit card charges applied) upon receipt of the pro-forma invoice from CEEMAN.

 Possibility of Erasmus+ Grant Suport of 350 eur per person: